 "sorry."
-Jenna's apology was barley audible but I wasn't in the mood to push it.
+Jenna's apology was barely audible but I wasn't in the mood to push it.

 "Thank you, Jenna."
 "Now why don't you go watch your movie?"
 I sighed, rereading the same paragraph for the fourth time.
 Then it was Jenna's turn to cry.

 "Mindy!"
 I said firmly, "That's a NO!"
-Mindy, realizing I was right above her and taking Jenna's side, darted out of the bathroom, into the bedroom, and judging by the sound of the crate creaking, put herself in the kennel for time out.
+Mindy, realizing I was right above her and taking Jenna's side, darted out of the bathroom, into the bedroom, and judging by the sound of the crate creaking, put herself in the kennel for a timeout.

 "Don't worry Jenna, I'll get you another piece of toast when I am finished."